yavir-me/melnik-iconography/README.md

 # Adding host to the hosts file
 127.0.0.1 adriitest.dev

-# mail and db configurations lie in .env file in directory root
+# mail and db configurations lies in .env file in directory root